5G Core Network Setup

 Introduction

-A 5G network can contain the following products: YateNRF, YateUDM and YateUCN5G.
+The 5G network can contain the following products: YateNRF, YateUDM and YateUCN5G.

-• YateUCN5G is like an YateUCN but with some new features.
-YateUCN5G allows: SMF support, AMF support and SMSF support.
-If these new features are disabled, your YateUCN5G works like an YateUCN.
-But when at least one of these features is enabled some new wizard steps are displayed.
-These new wizard steps are: CAPIF, SMF, AMF,SMSF.
+• YateUCN5G is an enhanced version of YateUCN.
+YateUCN5G allows SMF support, AMF support, and SMSF support.
+If I disable these new features, YateUCN5G works like a YateUCN.
+But when I enable any of the new features, extra wizard steps (CAPIF, SMF, AMF, and SMSF) will appear.
 The CAPIF wizard step is displayed when at least one of the new features is enabled.

 My Network